avanzosc/odoo-addons/product_product_calculated_dimensions/README.rst

 Product variant calculated dimensions
 =====================================

-* Dimensions of the variants are calculated based on a formula located on template.
+* Dimensions of the variants are calculated based on a formula located in a template.

 Usage